-Renovation of both public and private buildings is an essential measure in this context, and has been singled out in the European Green Deal as a key initiative to drive energy efficiency in the sector and deliver on objectives.
+Renovating both public and private buildings is an essential action, and has been singled out in the European Green Deal as a key initiative to drive energy efficiency in the sector and deliver on objectives.

-Given the labour-intensive nature of the building sector, which is largely dominated by local businesses, renovations of buildings also plays a crucial role in the European recovery of the COVID-19 pandemic.
-To kick-start the recovery, the Commission has identified doubling the renovation rate in its dedicated recovery plan.
+Given the labour-intensive nature of the construction sector, which is largely dominated by local businesses, building renovations can also play a crucial role in European economic recovery after the COVID-19 pandemic.
+To kick-start the recovery, the Commission’s recovery plan intends to further support renovations for EU buildings.

 A renovation wave for Europe

-With nearly 34 million Europeans unable to afford keeping their home adequately heated, renovation is also an important response to energy poverty.
-It can address the health and wellbeing of vulnerable people while reducing their energy bills, as outlined in the Commission Recommendation on Energy Poverty ((EU) 2020/1563), which was published as part of the Renovation wave strategy.
+With nearly 34 million Europeans unable to afford to heat their homes properly, renovation also tackles energy poverty.
+It can address the health and well-being of vulnerable people while reducing their energy bills – as outlined in the Commission recommendation on energy poverty, also part of the renovation wave strategy.

-In parallel to the strategy, the Commission adopted new rules for the smart readiness of buildings (C(2020)6929-6930).
-Specifically, the smart readiness indicator aims to promote digitally friendly renovations, integrate renewable energy and enable measurements of actual energy consumption.
+In parallel to the strategy, the Commission has adopted new rules for the 'smart readiness of buildings'.
+Specifically, a new smart-readiness indicator aims to promote digital-friendly renovation, integrate renewable energy and enable measurement of actual energy consumption.

 EU building projects

-The Commission supports many projects on building renovation, as well as research and innovation in the area, through the Horizon programmes.
-For example
+The Commission supports many projects on building renovation, as well as research and innovation in this field, with its Horizon Europe research programmes.

-- the BUILD UP Skills initiative working to increase the number of qualified building professionals across Europe to deliver building renovations, which offer high-energy performance, as well as new, nearly zero-energy buildings
+- the BUILD UP Skills initiative, which aims to increase the number of qualified building professionals across Europe who can carry out building renovations that offer high energy performance as well as construct new near zero-energy buildings

-- the 4RinEU project, which aims to provide new tools and strategies to encourage large scale renovation of existing buildings and fostering the use of renewable energies (see article about the project “Home improvements for the planet” in six languages).
+- the 4RinEU project, which aims to provide new tools and strategies to encourage large-scale renovation of existing buildings and promoting the use of renewable energies (see “Home improvements for the planet”, available in 6 languages).

-For more EU funded energy efficiency projects, consult the Horizon 2020 energy efficiency data hub.
+For more EU-funded energy efficiency projects, visit the Horizon 2020 energy efficiency data hub.

 - Renovation wave communication COM 2020 662 final | Staff working document SWD(2020) 550 final